ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

 When using the "bal build" command to compile a Ballerina package, the resulting output will either be an executable JAR file or a non-executable JAR file (library package) depending on whether the package contains an entry point.
 These archives created by the Ballerina compiler are self-contained, meaning that they include all necessary dependencies.
 It may also be necessary to package external JAR files with these archives.

-When working with JAR files, it is considered best practice to keep them organized within the package.
+When working with JAR files, it is considered a best practice to keep them organized within the package.
 This makes it easier to manage and maintain the dependencies.

-Additionally, it is important to note that Java libraries are considered platform-specific, and therefore, their location and usage should be specified in the “Ballerina.toml” file.
-This can be done by including a dependency on the specific JAR file, as demonstrated below in the “Ballerina.toml” file.
+>**Note:** Additionally, it is important that Java libraries are considered platform-specific, and thereby, their location and usage should be specified in the “Ballerina.toml” file.
+This can be done by including a dependency on the specific JAR file as demonstrated below in the “Ballerina.toml” file.
 This helps the Ballerina compiler to include the relevant JAR files when creating the archive.

 There are two ways to include the JAR dependency.